auth0/docs/articles/custom-domains/index.md

 1. **If I use a custom domain, will I still be able to use my ${account.namespace} domain to access Auth0?**

 Yes, you will be able to use either the default `${account.namespace}` or your custom domain.
-There are however a few exceptions:
+There are, however, a few exceptions:

-- If you are using embedded lock or an SDK, the configuration is pre-defined as using either your custom domain or the `${account.namespace}` domain, so you have to use one or the other
+- If you are using embedded Lock or an SDK, the configuration is pre-defined as using either your custom domain or the `${account.namespace}` domain, so you have to use one or the other
 - If you start a session in `${account.namespace}`, and go to `custom-domain.com`, the user will have to login again

 2. **How many custom domains can I use per tenant?**